The central heat trace on large compact classical groups: Introduction

 \begin{theorem} Under the assumptions of Theorem \ref{thm:asympt_expansion}, the coefficients of \eqref{eq:asympt_expansion} are explicit functionals of $\mathcal{Z}_{q_t}^\Tbb$, where $q_t=e^{-\frac{t}{2}}$. \end{theorem}

-We shall discuss and prove this result in Section~\ref{sec:string}, as well as its application to gauge/string duality (Corollary~\ref{cor:gauge_string}) on a two-dimensional torus, where $\Tr(e^{\frac t2\Delta})$ and $\mathcal{Z}_{q_t}^\Tbb(t_1,\ldots,t_n)$ are respectively identified to the Yang--Mills partition function and a correlation function of a topological sigma-model coupled to gravity.
+This relationship does not seem to appear anywhere in the literature, either on the mathematical or on the physical side.
+We will prove it in Section~\ref{sec:string}, as well as its application to gauge/string duality (Corollary~\ref{cor:gauge_string}) on a two-dimensional torus, where $\Tr(e^{\frac t2\Delta})$ and $\mathcal{Z}_{q_t}^\Tbb(t_1,\ldots,t_n)$ are respectively identified to the Yang--Mills partition function and a correlation function of a topological sigma-model coupled to gravity.
+While Hurwitz numbers are known to be related to Gromov--Witten invariants through the work of Okounkov--Pandharipande \cite{OP2}, a direct link between the Yang--Mills partition function on a compact surface and the full generating function of Gromov--Witten invariants on the same surface has not been observed previously.
+We believe that it might uncover more explicitly the integrable structure that lies beneath Gross--Taylor's original approach.
+This would lead to a more geometric and less combinatorial counterpart of the gauge/string duality.